jyrkioraskari/IFCtoLBD/README.md

 ### May 13, 2026

-GraalVM compilation for IFCtoLBD command line for Windows 11.
+GraalVM compilation for the IFCtoLBD command line for Windows 11.
 - first compile IFCtoLBD projects, then:

 * Install GraalVM for JDK 21 and set GRAALVM\_HOME to point to that directory